funcompbio/assignment-5/README.md

 tri-nucleotide in the _HTT_ gene, while affected individuals usually have more than 37.

-The goal of this assignment is to **implement in Python that given the name of a FASTA file containing the DNA sequence of the _HTT_ gene of an individual, it calculates the maximum number of consecutive `CAG` tri-nucleotide repetitions found in the DNA sequence**.
+The goal of this assignment is to **implement a program in Python that given the name of a FASTA file containing the DNA sequence of the _HTT_ gene of an individual, it calculates the maximum number of consecutive `CAG` tri-nucleotide repetitions found in the DNA sequence**.
 It is important that the program does *not* ask for the name of the FASTA file, but instead it takes it as the first argument from the Unix shell command-line call, i.e., by doing something like:

 ```
 $ python src/cagrepmax.py <filename>